Statistics last updated 27th September 2021.

 If you want to skip down to the survey form click here.

 Results so far

-Of the responses 89% reported they had heard misuse of either one or both of the emergency channels while 11% reported they had not heard misuse on ch5.
+Of the responses over 90% reported they had heard misuse of either one or both of the emergency channels while less than 10% reported they had not heard misuse on ch5.
 The results below are for those reporting misuse.
 Reports of no misuse heard are rolled into the overall result shown above, but not in the channel or frequency data below.

 Of those that heard misuse we asked if they had heard operators in five different categories – Business/Commercial, Construction, Road Works, Government and Private/Hobbyist (multiple reports from each response was permitted so the figures below show the percentage reported from the total responses).

 |Private or Hobbyist||66.76%|

 As can be seen from the above table, the largest proportion of misuse came from private hobbyists, followed by the construction industry, then business/commercial and road works.
 Government users were the lowest number of recorded users.

 The survey also asked how often this misuse was observed (all non-misuse reports said “Daily” so the results below relate only to reports of misuse):